metabrainz/CAA-spec/caa-specification.md

     }

-### /release/{mbid}/front
+### /release/{mbid}/front.jpg

 #### Summary

 Fetch the image that is most suitable for refering to as the "front" of a release.
 This is intentionally vague, and users will help curate this data into something that is meaningful.
-A suggested initially style is to use artwork that users would most likely expect to see in:
+A suggested initial style is to use artwork that users would most likely expect to see in:

 * Digital shops when searching for the release